Gift of the Gab: Handy Insights into UX Writing

 Why is UX writing needed?

-Microcopy has always been a part of digital products, so why have people started to call the process of its creation UX writing?
+Microcopy has always been a part of digital products, so why have people started calling the process of creating it UX writing?
 Let’s get it straight.

-One of the first reasons leading to UX writing appearance is growing attention to the role of copy in UI.
+One of the first reasons for the emergence of UX writing is the growing attention to the role of copy in UI.
 Marketing and design specialists have agreed that copy content is a significant element influencing both UI and UX.
-Bad-written copy can ruin even a really good-looking user interface.
-As for the microcopy, various user tests have shown that it affects user experience as well as the information architecture and navigation system do.
+Badly written copy can ruin even a really good-looking user interface.
+As for the microcopy, various user tests have shown that it affects user experience as well as the information architecture and navigation system.

 If we look at a product from the users’ perspective, we’ll see how useful small copy hints are for them.
-When people start their journey in new software, short text tips make the process of adaptation fast and easy.
-Moreover, if the menu copy is written professionally, the navigation system is much more clear to use.
+When people start their journey with new software, short text tips make the adaptation process fast and easy.
+Moreover, if the menu copy is written professionally, the navigation system is much clearer to use.

-Considering the positive impact of microcopy on user experience, the new direction appeared in copywriting.
-At this point, we can expand the essence of UX writing and say that it’s a process of building microcopy elements which aim at improving the user experience of a website or app.
+Considering the positive impact of microcopy on user experience, a new direction appeared in copywriting.
+At this point, we can expand on the essence of UX writing to say that it’s a process of crafting microcopy elements that aim to improve the user experience of a website or app.

 Vintage Car App Onboarding